Elmhurst offers a variety of special features to help you build your skills, gain valuable experience, and make connections.

 The Leader, Elmhurst College’s award-winning student newspaper, has won national awards and routinely wins awards at the Illinois College Press Association's (ICPA) annual convention, including First Place for General Excellence among schools with enrollment under 4,000, in recent years.
 And it’s entirely run by students with the guidance of an expert full-time faculty advisor: Students write and edit all stories, shoot and choose photography, and take responsibility for all editorial decisions.
 It’s a great way to gain real-world experience as a writer and journalist—and to help shape your classmates’ college experience.

-Through ENG 468 Internship, students may take on internships, through the CPE, with The Leader, or with other organizations related to professional communication, both on campus and off.
+Through ENG 468 Internship or ENG 365 Media Practicum, students may take on internships, through the CPE, with The Leader, or with other organizations related to professional communication, both on campus and off.

 Hands On Experience